 Double: The weapon has two barrels, each carrying a single round of ammunition.
 You can fire each round separately as its own attack, or fire them both at the same target as a single attack.
 If you choose to do this, you make two attack rolls against the target each at -1 (as the more powerful kick of both barrels going off increases the amount of rise from the barrel).
 Each attack does normal damage if it hits.
 You can reload both barrels at the same time if you are proficient with the weapon, but must do each as its own move action if you are not proficient.

 Shotgun: A shotgun can fire slugs or shot (which have the same cost).
-Slugs work normally.
+Slugs work as normal for a typical kinetic weapon.
 Shot means firing a cluster of balls that spread into a widening pattern the further they get from the muzzle of the shotgun.
 As the pattern expands, the chance you hit a target with one or two balls goes up, but the chance you hit them with most of the balls goes down.
 For each range increment after the first, your attack gains a +1 bonus to attack rolls, but does -1 damage per die.
 If the damage is reduced to 0 or less, the target takes no damage.

 A sawed-off shotgun has a shorter barrel, causing the balls to spread more quickly.
 A sawed-off shotgun has a shorter range increment (of your choice, to the nearest 5-feet, to a minimum of a 5 foot range increment).